Statistical isotropy violation in WMAP CMB maps resulting from non-circular beams: Introduction

-CMB measurements have spearheaded the transition of cosmology to a precision science.
-The recent observations by WMAP and Planck favour a minimal six parameter $\Lambda$CDM cosmology~\citep{WMAP9-cosmology, planck16}.
-Assumption of statistical isotropy (SI) of CMB is a fundamental tenet of the standard model of cosmology, that the increasingly exquisite precison of measurements now allow to be observationally tested.
-Indeed several SI anomalies have been detected in recent measurements of CMB temperature anisotropies~\citep{WMAP9-anomalies, wmap7-anomalies, planck23}.
-Though there is no dearth of proposed theoretical models~\citep{Ackerman2007, Pullen2007, AR-MA-TS-lens-biposh} to explain these SI violations, it is imperative to model all the known systematics and account for the biases introduced by them before probing any deeper for subtle cosmological effects.
+Cosmic Microwave Background (CMB) measurements have paved the way for the transition of cosmology to a precision science.
+The recent observations by WMAP and {\it Planck} favour a minimal six parameter $\Lambda$CDM cosmology~\citep{WMAP9-cosmology, planck16}.
+An assumption of statistical isotropy (SI) of CMB is a fundamental tenet of the standard model of cosmology, which increasingly precise measurements now enable to be observationally tested.
+Indeed several SI violation anomalies have been detected in recent measurements of CMB temperature anisotropies~\citep{WMAP9-anomalies, wmap7-anomalies, planck23}.
+Although there is no dearth of proposed theoretical models~\citep{Ackerman2007, Ramazanov2012, AR-MA-TS-lens-biposh} to explain these SI violations, it is necessary to model all the known systematics and account for the biases introduced by them before probing any deeper for subtle cosmological effects.

-It is well known that, non-circular instrumental beams can induce artefacts in CMB measurements.
-The resultant effect on CMB angular power spectrum has been extensively studied in literature~\citep{Tegmark2003,Ashdown2007,Fosalba2002,Hinshaw2007,Mitra2009,Mitra2004, Souradeep2006,Souradeep2001,Das2013a}.
-It was recognized that non-circular beams can lead to SI violation in the observed maps not captured in the angular power spectrum~\citep{AH-TS-03,Mitra2004}.
+It is well known that non-circular instrumental beams can induce artefacts in CMB measurements.
+The resultant effect on the CMB angular power spectrum ($C_l$) has been extensively studied in literature~\citep{Tegmark2003,Ashdown2007,Fosalba2002,Hinshaw2007,Mitra2009,Mitra2004, Souradeep2006,Souradeep2001,Das2013a}.
+It has been recognised that non-circular beams can lead to SI violation in the observed maps that are not captured in the angular power spectrum~\citep{AH-TS-03,Mitra2004}.
 Bipolar spherical harmonic (BipoSH) expansion of the CMB two point correlation function provides a novel tool to probe SI violation in CMB maps~\citep{AH-TS-03}.
 Detection of non-zero BipoSH spectra, $A_{l_1l_2}^{LM}$ ($L>0$), is the basic probe of SI violation.